luucas7/disasters/README.md

 ## Copyright

-I hereby declare that all code in this project has been produced entirely by me/us.
+I hereby declare that all code in this project has been produced entirely by us.